phetsims/unit-rates/doc/implementation-notes.md

 `URMovable` to "change course" when the destination becomes occupied by another object.
 They also handle moving Nodes between the layers mentioned above.

+For more insight into how the bags and items are arranged on the shelf and scale, run the simulation with the `?showCells` query parameter.
+Green cells are possible locations for bags, blue cells are possible locations for individual items.
+Animation is always to the closest cell, and (to support multi-touch) changes course if the target cell becomes occupied during the animation.
+Bags open to fill the cells that are closest to the bag.

 ## Shopping screen

 The Questions panel is unique to the Shopping screen. `ShoppingItemData` provides a data structure that describes the questions, in a